San Pedro de Atacama to Ollague

 274km Villa Alota (3,830m – GPS09).
 Nice village with plenty of accommodation options and some slightly less basic shops.

 29km Leave town heading W on main road (go E for the main road to Uyuni).
 Climb to pass.
-The first 15kms are on a surface as good as tarmac, then it becomes a bit bumpy.
+The first 15kms were on a good surface as good as tarmac.

 303km Paso Caquella (4,351m – GPS10).